-At Churchside Federation we ensure that through our vision, values, rules, diverse curriculum and teaching tolerance and respect for all cultures, faiths and lifestyles are promoted.
+At [insert name of academy] hereafter known as The Academy we ensure that through our vision, values, rules, diverse curriculum and teaching tolerance and respect for all cultures, faiths and lifestyles are promoted.
 The Trust Board and local governing body also ensure that this ethos is reflected and implemented effectively in the academy policy and practice and that there are effective risk assessments in place to safeguard and promote pupils' welfare.